slidoapp/node-qrcode/README.md

 **Note:** Maximum characters number can be different when using [Mixed modes](#mixed-modes).

 QR Code version can be set through `options.version` property.
-If no version is specified, the more suitable value will be used.
+If no version is specified, the most suitable value will be used.
 Unless a specific version is required, this option is not needed.

 ```javascript
 QRCode.toDataURL('some text', { version: 2 }, function (err, url) {